Guide

 Will Apple approve an app that's based on a website?

 Apple can reject apps that feel like 'just a website in a wrapper' under App Store Review Guideline 4.2.
 You improve your odds by making the app genuinely useful and app-like — native touches such as push notifications, offline behaviour, and a mobile-optimised layout all help.
-It's the single most important thing to get right, and we flag the risk before you submit.
+And every Paludis build is covered by our rejection guarantee: if Apple rejects your app, we fix and resubmit with you until it's approved — or you get a full refund.

 How much does it cost to get a Lovable app on the App Store?